DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 #### Option 2: Permanently giving devices to other organisations

-LAs, trusts, schools, colleges and FE institutions can choose to give devices to other organisations, such as a school.
-The new owner can then decide how to distribute them to children and young people in need.
+You can choose to give devices to other organisations.
+The new owner will then decide how to distribute them to children and young people in need.

-LAs that have been allocated [devices for state-funded pupils in independent special schools and alternative provision](/devices/how-to-order-laptops-for-independent-special-schools) can give devices to those settings.
-You should make sure that DfE devices will only be distributed to their state-funded pupils as a condition of your agreement to transfer ownership to them.
+LAs that have been allocated devices for [state-funded pupils in independent special schools and alternative provision](https://get-help-with-tech.education.gov.uk/devices/how-to-order-laptops-for-independent-special-schools) can give devices to those settings.
+You should make sure that DfE devices will only be distributed to state-funded pupils as a condition of your agreement to transfer ownership to them.

 #### Option 3: Permanently giving devices to children and young people

-LAs, trusts, schools, colleges and FE institutions can choose to give devices to children, young people and families, where appropriate.
+You can choose to give devices to children, young people and families, where you have deemed it appropriate.
 This may include giving devices to care leavers.
+Giving devices permanently to children and young people should only be considered after assessing the benefits of the 2 options listed above.

 Before making this decision, you should consider:

+* future needs of your setting or service for face-to-face and remote education (such as for disadvantaged children and young people joining the setting or service)
-* [safeguarding](https://get-help-with-tech.education.gov.uk/devices/safeguarding-for-device-users) - relevant parties (such as social workers, schools or carers) should be involved in making this decision
+* safeguarding - relevant parties (such as social workers, schools or carers) should be involved in making this decision
-* online safety if device settings expire - for example, [we do not recommend gifting DfE Restricted Windows devices before replacing their temporary safeguarding and management settings](https://get-help-with-tech.education.gov.uk/devices/preparing-microsoft-windows-laptops-and-tablets#preparing-laptops-and-tablets-ordered-with-dfe-settings-installed)
+* online safety, if device settings expire - for example, DfE does not recommend gifting DfE Restricted Windows devices before replacing their temporary safeguarding and management settings
-* how IT support will be provided - you should [let the recipient know how to get help if their device develops a fault](https://get-help-with-tech.education.gov.uk/devices/replace-a-faulty-device) (DfE cannot provide ongoing IT support)
+* how IT support will be provided - you should let the recipient know how to get help if their device develops a fault (DfE does not provide ongoing IT support)

 ## What to do if circumstances change for children and young people

 ### If a child or young person no longer meets the eligibility criteria to have a device

-There will be circumstances where a child or young person no longer meets the criteria under which a device was provided.
-For example, they may no longer receive support from a social worker.
+A child or young person may no longer meet the criteria under which a device was provided, for example, they may no longer receive support from a social worker.

-If this happens, the LA, trust, school, college or FE institution that owns the device should assess the needs of the child or young person, including safeguarding.
-They can then  decide whether to let the recipient continue using the device, or ask them to return it.
+If this happens, you should assess the needs of the child or young person, including safeguarding.
+You can then decide whether to let them continue using the device, or ask them to return it.

 If a device has been permanently given to a child or young person, it's their property.

 ### If a child or young person moves to another educational setting

 Children and young people may be given devices by one educational setting, then move to another.
-If this happens, the settings can decide to transfer device ownership between them.
+Device ownership transferral will have to be decided between them.

-If this is agreed, the educational setting that owns the device should uninstall any software it has added, unless licences are being transferred too.
-They should let the new educational setting know what changes have been made, so that the device can be set up and secured appropriately again.
+The original device owner should uninstall any software they have added, unless licences are being transferred too.
+They should let the new educational setting know what changes have been made, so that it can be set up and secured appropriately again.

 ### If a care leaver or child with a social worker moves to another area

 If an LA has given a child or young person a device and that person moves area, the LA can:

-* discuss transferring ownership of the device with the new LA, a relevant educational setting, or to the child or care leaver themself (if it’s safe and appropriate to do so)
+* discuss transferring ownership of the device with the new LA, a relevant educational setting, or with the child or care leaver (if it’s safe and appropriate to do so)
-* asking the child or young person to return the device so that it can be redistributed within the LA
+* ask the child or young person to return the device so it can be redistributed within the LA

 ### Deciding how to distribute devices

-LAs, trusts, schools, colleges and FE institutions can decide how best to meet the needs of vulnerable children and young people.
-We anticipate these organisations will safely distribute devices to people who need them as soon as possible.
+You can decide how best to meet the needs of vulnerable children and young people.

-Your organisation is best placed to review the needs of the people in your care.
-If you have any concerns about lending or giving a device to a child or young person due to safeguarding reasons, you can use your judgement about next steps.
+If you have any concerns about lending or giving a device to a child or young person for safeguarding reasons, you must use your judgement.
 For example, you may decide that the device should:

 * not be given to that child or young person because other forms of contact are more appropriate
 * only be used in supervised contexts (with a social worker, or support of an educational setting)